bxparks/AceSegment/README.md

                     |
                    GND
 ```

-The `useTransistors()` method on `DriverBuilder` tells the software
-that transistor drivers are being used, and that the logic levels should be
-inverted.

 If the LED display was using common anode, instead of common cathode as shown
 above, then a PNP transistor would be used, with the emitter tied to Vcc.
 Again,